{{ nextPaymentDisplay }}

 Rule component Calculation used Boundary behavior

-Current-year targetTotal estimated tax × 90%Used for regular start periods.
+Current-year targetTotal estimated tax × 90%Used for regular calendar-year start periods.

-Farming/fishing targetTotal estimated tax × 66 2/3%Used when the farming/fishing two-thirds rule is selected.
+Farming/fishing targetTotal estimated tax × 66 2/3%Used when the farming/fishing two-thirds option is selected.

-Prior-year targetPrior-year total tax × 100%, or 110% for high-income prior-year ruleThe 110% option does not apply to the farming/fishing selection in this model.
+Prior-year targetPrior-year total tax × 100%, or 110% for the high-income ruleThe 110% option is not applied in the farming/fishing mode.

-Safe-harbor comparisonSmaller of current-year target and prior-year targetIf No 12-month prior-year safe harbor is selected, the current-year target is used instead.
+Safe-harbor comparisonSmaller of current-year target and prior-year targetIf no prior-year safe harbor is selected, the current-year target is used.

-Withholding testSafe-harbor comparison - expected federal withholdingIf the result is 0 or less, the required annual payment is 0.
+Withholding testSafe-harbor comparison - expected federal withholdingIf the result is 0 or less, no estimated-payment minimum remains.

-Under-$1,000 residual testTotal estimated tax - expected federal withholdingIf the result is less than $1,000, the required annual payment is 0.
+Under-$1,000 residual testTotal estimated tax - expected federal withholdingIf the result is less than $1,000, no estimated-payment minimum remains.

-Payment timing is modeled with the regular 2026 calendar-year due dates.
-Start-period selection changes which due dates are active, then the remaining selected target is spread evenly across those active periods.
+Payment timing follows the 2026 regular calendar-year estimated-tax dates.
+The selected start period removes earlier dates from the active schedule, then the remaining selected target is spread evenly across the active rows.

 Payment Income period label Due date used When active